Muthoni5/Students-Performance-Date/README.md

 - Comparison on Average Current & Previous Scores on Parental Involvement - Students with active parental involvement demonstrate clearer score improvements, highlighting the long-term academic benefits of support beyond.  ![Dashboard Overview](Images/Parental%20involvement%201.png)

+#Remarks

+This project applies data analysis and dashboarding to better understand the factors influencing student academic performance.
+By analyzing both numerical indicators and categorical attributes, the dashboards reveal meaningful relationships between student behavior, learning environment, and exam outcomes.

+The analysis shows that performance is shaped by a combination of factors rather than a single variable.
+Elements such as motivation level, teacher quality, parental involvement, and access to resources play a significant role in academic results.
+Comparing previous and current scores also provides insight into student progress over time, helping shift focus from isolated exam results to overall performance trends.

+This project highlights practical skills in Power BI dashboard design, SQL-based data analysis, and insight communication, demonstrating how data can be transformed into actionable insights to support decision-making.
+The approach used here reflects real-world analytical scenarios where dashboards are used to monitor performance, identify gaps, and guide strategic interventions.

+With further development, this analysis could be extended to include predictive modeling, trend forecasting, and deeper segmentation to support proactive academic planning and performance improvement.

+Rosemary Muthoni!!!!